JimberSoftware/docs/devices/servers/servers.md

 ![services_jimber.png](/services_jimber.png ':size=800') -->

-Upon successful installation, the server should display a connected status (indicated by a green dot) in the Network Isolation Interface.
+Upon successful installation, the server should display a connected status (indicated by a green dot) in the `Jimber SASE Platform`.

 <!-- For any necessary troubleshooting, consult the log file at this location:
 `C:\Program Files\Jimber\jimbernetworkisolation.log` -->